 When you’re dependent on a substance, that means you’ll experience physical and mental symptoms when you stop using it.
 These symptoms can range from mild to severe.
 Someone with caffeine dependence might experience headaches.
 Or, if you were dependent on prescription medication, you could experience vomiting, body aches, and even potentially dangerous side effects if you suddenly stop dosing.

 Even though dependence involves withdrawal symptoms, it’s distinct from addiction.
-When someone is addicted to a substance, they’re brain biochemistry changes.
+When someone is addicted to a substance, their brain biochemistry changes.
 Then, these changes can lead to irrational and even dangerous behavior.

 Even though CBD comes from cannabis, it doesn’t have the intoxicating effects of THC.
-In fact, one study found that people using CBD reported the same levels of intoxication and euphoria as people that took a placebo.
-(9) This suggests that CBD doesn’t have the potential to be addictive.
+And the same is true of CBDa.
+In fact, one study found that people using CBD reported the same levels of intoxication and euphoria as people who took a placebo.
+This suggests that CBD doesn’t have the potential to be addictive.

 Tolerance and Cannabidiol

 With that said, you can develop tolerance with long-term use.
-Over time, this means that you may need higher doses of CBD to achieve your desired effects.
+Over time, this means that you may need higher doses of CBD and CBDa to achieve your desired effects.
 Thankfully, this isn’t always a permanent problem.
-Taking a break from CBD can help to lower your tolerance threshold.
+Taking a break from your supplements can help to lower your tolerance threshold.

 Even though tolerance is possible, it isn’t guaranteed.
-Many CBD studies show users not developing tolerance.
-(11) CBD effects different people in different ways, and many people may never have issues with tolerance.
-(12)
+CBD + CBDa effects different people in different ways, and many people may never have issues with tolerance.

-It’s important to note even though CBD isn’t addictive, THC can be.
-(13) The majority of CBD products on the market contain less than 0.3% THC, but products with higher THC levels could be an issue.
+It’s important to note that even though CBD isn’t addictive, THC can be.
+All of our Tanasi CBD + CBDa products, and ny legal CBD products on the market contain, less than 0.3% THC, but products with higher THC levels could be an issue.
 If you’re concerned about the risks of addiction, you should choose safe products that have undergone third-party testing and are confirmed to contain no more than 0.3% THC.

 Still, it’s important to remember that CBD research is still ongoing.
 That’s why it’s best to be cautious.
 Stick to products with proof of third-party testing.
 Also, make sure to take the appropriate dosage.
-If you follow these precautious, you should be able to enjoy CBD’s health benefits without taking any safety risks.
+If you follow these precautions, you should be able to enjoy your CBDa and CBD supplements without taking any safety risks.